-March 16, 2008: Fed creates Primary Dealer Credit Facility (PDCF), allowing it to lend to primary dealers for the first time face?
 Some might argue that the moral hazard problems associated with a large federal financial safety net cannot be avoided, especially in rich, advanced countries.
 As a result, we must more stringently regulate those firms that may avail themselves to such protection to ensure that they are acting prudently and, hence, to protect the taxpayer.
-Indeed, one may be skeptical - or remain relatively agnostic - about the inevitability or desirability of the federal financial safety net, yet still argue that, given its presence, the current regulatory regime may need to remain intact or be strengthened.9 well as creditors' expectations of implicit protection of firms deemed too big to fail.
-10 The presence of the federal financial safety net was not the sole cause of questionable risk-taking by financial institutions.
-11 But it likely altered those institutions' behavior and, hence, contributed to the current turmoil.
+Indeed, one may be skeptical-or remain relatively agnostic-about the inevitability or desirability of the federal financial safety net, yet still argue that, given its presence, the current regulatory regime may need to remain intact or be strengthened.9

+Such arguments are reasonable.
+However, additional regulation of financial markets would likely hamper innovation in that industry.
+An alternative approach is to seek to reduce the scope of explicit safety net protection-as well as creditors' expectations of implicit protection of firms deemed too big to fail.
+The presence of the federal financial safety net was not the sole cause of questionable risk-taking by financial institutions.
+But it likely altered those institutions' behavior and, hence, contributed to the current turmoil.
 Any future attempt to redesign financial regulation should be undertaken with an assessment of the safety net, including the desirability and feasibility of scaling back implicit protections.
-Attempting to restructure the regulatory landscape without taking into account the effects of the safety net is like "putting the cart before the horse."
-12
+Attempting to restructure the regulatory land-scape without taking into account the effects of the safety net is like "putting the cart before the horse."